 The "iPhone Fold" exists only in patents and internal testing, but Apple could soon push for a consumer product release.
 Rumors have been scarce, so information about the product comes primarily from patents.

 Evidence shows Apple is considering folding technology.
-While Apple is rarely the first to new technology, it is known to investigate it via testing and patents.
+While Apple is rarely the first to new technology, it is known to investigate it via testing and patents until it matures.

 Apple could be developing a tablet that folds into a phone or a clamshell that opens up into a full-screen phone.
 The difference is minimal but notable.
 Samsung sells two "foldable" devices — the clamshell Galaxy Z Flip and the tablet Galaxy Z Fold.